tellor-io/tipperTemplate/README.md

 ## What are my choices for editing the workflow?
 * `network` -- the ethereum network you'd like to connect with.
 Choose between "rinkeby" and "mainnet".
 * `requestID` -- the data type you'd like to request (ex.
 1 for ETH/USD).
 You can find the list of all current tip IDs [here](https://www.tellorscan.com/prices).
-* `dataFreshness` -- this is your preferred amount of time since this `requestID` was last updated on-chain on your chosen `network`.
+* `dataFreshness` -- this is your preferred amount of time (human-like strings accepted!) since this `requestID` was last updated on-chain on your chosen `network`. ex: 12 hours, 6 days, etc.